choresh/PspRouter/FineTunedModelVariant/README.md

 - **🔄 PSP Router Decision Flow**: Shows the complete decision-making process from transaction request to final routing decision
 - **🧠 LLM Decision Process Flow**: Details how the LLM analyzes transactions and makes intelligent decisions
-- **🎰 Bandit Learning Flow**: Illustrates the contextual bandit learning and arm selection process
+- // Bandit Learning Flow not applicable in this variant
-- **🧠 Vector Memory Flow**: Shows how lessons are stored and retrieved using semantic search
+- // Vector Memory Flow not applicable in this variant
 - **🔄 System Integration Flow**: Demonstrates the ASP.NET Core Web API architecture and dependency injection
 - **🎯 Decision Tree Flow**: Provides a high-level view of the decision logic and fallback mechanisms